 All of the maps have both local and distant evacuation zones on them.
 You only need to get clear of the evacuation areas not miles inland or on top of the highest peak.
 If you're on a part of the coast that isn't covered by one of the maps and you're evacuating you should get as far inland or as high as you can within a 20 -30 minute time frame (that's walking quickly not driving).

 If you can take a transistor radio you can listen for the all clear or otherwise you should wait 2 hours before returning home - if no tsunami has been generated.

 The maps define areas in coastal communities that are part of the planned evacuation areas for a distant and local tsunami.

 The only real credible threat from a distant tsunami to Gisborne communities is from Chile/Peru with around 11 - 15 hours warning.

 The primary means of warning people to evacuate will be by door knocking in the areas identified in the maps.
 Authorities will have between 10 - 12 hours to do this.
-Those at risk will be advised by Civil Defence volunteers, Police and NZ Fire Service.
-There will also be information on all of our radio stations and on the civil defence website.
+Those at risk will be advised by Civil Defence volunteers, Police and Fire & Emergency NZ.
+There will also be information on our local radio stations and on the Civil Defence web page.